PoisotLab/GBIF.jl/README.md

 # GBIF wrapper for Julia

+***MAINTENANCE MODE*** - this repo is being move to a monorepo with better integration between features

 This is project offers an interface to the [GBIF] search API from Julia.
 Current efforts focus on querying and exporting occurrences through the `occurrence/search` endpoint.
 There is partial support for the taxonomic API.